OpenEvalProject/evals/manuscripts/elife-60467/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/60467/elife-60467-fig7-v2.jpg)

 **Figure 7.:** (A) Venn diagram of the overlap of Qki-5-bound genes in Qki-5 ChIP-seq from freshly isolated mouse oligodendrocytes and the genes with markedly lower expression in Qk-Plp-iCKO mice than in control mice.
 DE: differentially expressed.
 (B) Canonical pathway analysis of the 194 overlapping genes shown in (A).
 Cellular pathways involved in cholesterol biosynthesis are labeled in magenta.
 (C) Average occupancies of Qki-5, Srebp2, and Pol II in the gene clusters bound by Srebp2 (n = 914) in differentiated oligodendrocytes.
 Regions within 2.5 kb of the transcriptional start site (TSS) are included.
 (D, E) Average occupancies of Srebp2 (D) and Pol II (E) in the gene clusters bound by Srebp2 in WT and Qk-/- differentiated oligodendrocytes (left) and comparison of ChIP-seq (right).
 Regions within 2.5 kb of the TSS are included.
 RPM: reads counts per million mapped reads; RPKM: reads counts per kilobase per million mapped reads.
 (F) Bar graphs of the RPM of the Srebp2 ChIP-seq peaks within ± 0.5 kb from the TSS for 17 well-characterized Srebp2 target genes involved in cholesterol biosynthesis in WT and Qk-/- differentiated oligodendrocytes.
 (G) Representative ChIP-seq binding events of Qki-5, Srebp2, and Pol II in the promoter regions of the genes involved in cholesterol biosynthesis in WT and Qk-/- differentiated oligodendrocytes. y-axis: normalized reads.
 (H) ChIP-qPCR results showing the recruitment of Srebp2 to the promoter regions of Hmgcs1 and Hmgcr in WT and Qk-/- differentiated oligodendrocytes.
-Data are shown as mean ± s.d. and were analyzed using Student’s t test. ***p<0.001; ****p<0.0001; ns: not significant.Figure 7—source data 1.
+Data are shown as mean ± s.d. and were analyzed using Student’s t test. ***p<0.001; ****p<0.0001; ns: not significant.

 To determine how Qki-5 transcriptionally enhances Srebp2-mediated cholesterol biosynthesis, we performed ChIP-seq with WT and Qki-depleted differentiated oligodendrocytes using antibodies against Qki-5, Srebp2, and Pol II.
 Because Srebp2-bound genes were mostly involved in cholesterol biosynthesis (Figure 6—figure supplement 1E), to further examine the molecular alteration upon Qki depletion, we focused on the gene clusters bound by Srebp2, which were strongly co-occupied by Qki-5, Srebp2, and Pol II in their promoter regions (Figure 7C).
 Notably, occupancies of Srebp2 (725 of 914) and Pol II (894 of 914) in the promoter regions were strikingly reduced upon Qki depletion (Figure 7D, E).
 Particularly, the promoter occupancy of Srebp2 on all 17 target genes enriched in cholesterol biosynthesis according to IPA analysis (Figure 6—figure supplement 1E) such as Msmo1, Hmgcs1, Cyp51, isopentenyl-diphosphate delta isomerase 1 (Idi1), squalene epoxidase (Sqle), and Hmgcr was globally reduced upon Qki depletion (Figure 6—figure supplement 1F, Figure 7F, G).
 ChIP-qPCR further confirmed reduced recruitment of Srebp2 to the promoter regions of Hmgcs1 and Hmgcr upon Qki depletion (Figure 7H).
 Taken together, these data suggested that Qki-5 transcriptionally activates Srebp2-mediated cholesterol biosynthesis in oligodendrocytes, which is essential for proper myelin formation during brain development.